argymeg/MetaboCraft/README.md

 Allows changing the BioSource to explore the metabolome of different organisms.
 This option is currently **experimental**.
 Applying user-provided data, in particular, is **not** expected to work properly beyond the default BioSource.

 ### License

+When released, PiMPCraft will (probably) be available under the GNU GPL.
+No promises.

+Incorporates code from bresenham-js, available under the MIT license.